-With due regards to Natalie Choate for putting together this list initially, listed below are the currently-legal methods for funding a Roth IRA account:
+With due regards to Natalie Choate for initially putting together this list, below are the currently-legal methods for funding a Roth IRA account:

 - Contributions from compensation income.
 These are your regular annual contributions to the Roth IRA account.
-You are allowed (in 2010 and 2011) to contribute up to the lesser of your actual earned income compensation or $5,000 – provided your Modified Adjusted Gross Income (MAGI) is below the limits (see the MAGI article for current year limits).
+You are allowed (in 2019 and 2020) to contribute up to the lesser of your actual earned income compensation or $6,000 – provided your Modified Adjusted Gross Income (MAGI) is below the limits.
+The limit for 2019 is $193,000 if you are married filing jointly, or $122,000 if filing single or head of household.
+For 2020 the MAGI limits are a bit higher, $196,000 for MFJ and $124,000 for single and head of household filers.

 - Conversion from a Qualified Retirement Plan such as a 401(k).
 Much the same as #3 above, you may be eligible to convert funds from your QRP to a Roth IRA account.
 See this article for more details on how to accomplish this type of conversion.

 - Rollover from a Roth 401(k).
-If you have a Roth 401(k) through your employer, with limits that are plan-specific you can be eligible to rollover the funds from the Roth 401(k) to your Roth IRA.
+If you have a Roth 401(k) through your employer, within plan-specific limits you may be eligible to rollover the funds from the Roth 401(k) to your Roth IRA.
 Your own contributions to the account plus the growth can be rolled over tax-free to the Roth IRA account.
 There are no income limits on such conversions; however there can be limits on when you would have access to the rolled-over funds, depending upon your age at the time of the rollover, the age of the accounts, and other factors.
-See this article for more details on Roth 401(k) distributions.
+See this article about Roth 401(k) distributions for more details.

 - Rollover from an inherited Qualified Retirement Plan (QRP).
-As detailed here, if you’ve inherited a Qualified Retirement Plan you can be eligible to convert those funds to a Roth IRA.
+As detailed here, if you’ve inherited a Qualified Retirement Plan (such as a 401(k) plan) you may be eligible to convert those funds to a Roth IRA.

 - a 6% excise tax per year for any excess contribution that is not removed from the account